 I can also say I have zero stretch marks!
 I swear by coconut oil for everything and I would put it everywhere twice a day while pregnant and continued after.
 Your skin takes a beating and keeping it moisturized is incredibly important.

 Other things that I was not expecting are blurry vision, constant peeing and hemorrhoids!
 You retain so much water during pregnancy that your eyesight is affected.
 I spent two months trying to focus on the TV and books I worried it would never clear.
-My doctor confirmed this is normal and don’t get an eye exam within the first six months of delivery.
-Not gonna lie freaked me out a bit since I had never heard of this!
+My doctor confirmed this is normal and don’t get an eye exam within the first six months after delivery.
+Not gonna lie, freaked me out a bit since I had never heard of this!
 Because you are losing water weight that means you will feel you live in the bathroom.
 I wore pads to help since you have zero bladder control and will leak when you walk, sneeze, cough, pick anything up including your baby etc. Good times!
 As for hemorrhoids, well it comes with delivery.
 I am fortunate to only have one small one which my doctor laughed and said I should name.
 I passed on the naming but have found several things to help keep it at bay.
 Tucks medicated pads are a lifesaver!
 You can of course make your own but these are convenient.
 Sitz baths are also helpful especially while you still have stitches.
 Sitz bath soak is a great product!

 Mentally I was a wreck through all of this but fortunately my hubby is great and continued to reassure me that I looked great.
 While I was adjusting to being a mommy I also tried to get back to doing things for me.
 I cannot stress this enough!
 If you aren’t taking care of you, you can’t take care of anyone else.
 You must take the time!
 Get a massage, pedicure, read a book, go to Target!
 Heck Target is about the best therapy there is right!
 Do what makes you feel good and at peace.
 Oh and leave the baby with a bottle with daddy or a sitter.
 You Will Survive I promise!